STATEMENT ON CORPORATE GOVERNANCE

-In addition to the Nomination Committee elected by the General Meeting, the Board will have an Audit Committee and a Remuneration Committee as sub-committees of the Board.
-The members will be independent of the executive management.
+In addition to the Nomination Committee elected by the General Meeting, the Board has an Audit Committee and a Remuneration Committee as sub-committees of the Board.
+The members are independent of the executive management.

 Currently the Audit Committee and the Remuneration Committee both consist of the complete Board.
 The reason for this is the rather low number of directors in the Company, which has led the Board to conclude that it is currently more efficient for the Board function that all directors also are members of committees.
 This practice will be further assessed in the future.

 Financial and internal control, as well as short- and long-term strategic planning and business development, all according to Panoro Energy’s business idea and vision and applicable laws and regulations, are the Board’s responsibilities and the essence of its work.
 This emphasizes the focus on ensuring proper financial and internal control, including risk control systems.

 The Board approves the Company’s strategy and level of acceptable risk, as documented in the guiding tool “Risk Management” described in the relevant note in the consolidated financial statements in the Annual Report.